rails/rails/guides/source/active_record_querying.md

 Client.exists?([1,2,3])
 ```

-It's even possible to use +exists?+ without any arguments on a model or a relation.
+It's even possible to use `exists?` without any arguments on a model or a relation.

 ```ruby
 Client.where(:first_name => 'Ryan').exists?
 ```

-The above returns +true+ if there is at least one client with the +first_name+ 'Ryan' and +false+ otherwise.
+The above returns `true` if there is at least one client with the `first_name` 'Ryan' and `false` otherwise.

 ```ruby
 Client.exists?
 ```

-The above returns +false+ if the +clients+ table is empty and +true+ otherwise.
+The above returns `false` if the `clients` table is empty and `true` otherwise.

-You can also use +any?+ and +many?+ to check for existence on a model or relation.
+You can also use `any?` and `many?` to check for existence on a model or relation.

 ```ruby
 # via a model